fayaz07/go-rest-starter/repo_setup/docs/authentication.md

 ### Login

-1. Client sends the auth-token to the server along with the login details.
+1. Client sends the exchange-token to the server along with the login details.
-2. Server checks if the auth-token is valid.
+2. Server checks if the exchange-token is valid.
-3. A max of 10 requests are allowed per auth-token and it's subsequent IP address.
+3. A max of 10 requests are allowed per exchange-token and it's subsequent IP address.
 4. If the user has not registered yet, then the server should send a response with the error code `REGISTRATION_REQUIRED`.
-5. If the user sends invalid password for 5 attempts with the same auth-token, then the server should send a response with the error code `INVALID_PASSWORD` and locks the user's account until one hour.
+5. If the user sends invalid password for 5 attempts with the same exchange-token, then the server should send a response with the error code `INVALID_PASSWORD` and locks the user's account until one hour.

 Prototype of request: